Gabriella439/slides/modevar/modevar.md

 # The standard semantics

-Dhall uses natural deduction like a language-independent pseudocode
+Dhall uses natural deduction as a language-independent pseudocode

 This is how Dhall standardizes type-checking and evaluation logic: